Haris Alexiou: 1990s

 In 1994, her album Hey! was released, with music by Nikos Antypas and lyrics by Lefteris Papadopoulos and Aris Davarakis.
 The summer of the same year, she appeared in the Odeon of Herodes Atticus with a show directed by Mauro Bolognini.
 In October, she had her first and extremely successful appearance in Japan.

 In 1995, the album 88 Nefelis Street was released; she wrote all the songs.
 For this album, in April 1995 at the Palais des congrès in Paris, she received the Prix Adami, an award given every year by the Académie Charles Cros to distinguished artists.
 The same year, she opened Studio Nefeli, where she presented her new songs, creating a new "Cafe Theatre" atmosphere.
 Dimitris Papaioannou was the director of the show.

 In 1996, she wrote the lyric for "Nefeli's Tango" on Loreena McKennitt's music.
 This song, along with other live recordings from her concerts around the world, was included in the album Around the World '92-'96.
 "Nefeli's Tango" was one of the ten top songs of World Music in Europe for several months.

 In summer 1997, at the invitation of Olympic Games Committee "Athens 2004", she gave a concert at Pnyka Hill, very close to the Acropolis.
 Such was the success of this concert, she had to repeat it twice at the same location.

 1998 was the year of The Game of Love, her second album with songs written solely by herself.
 The recording took place at the Studio Guillaume Tell in Paris with Greek and foreign musicians.
 The same year, she toured North and South America with Nikos Papazoglou.
 In December she appeared in Athens at the Diogenis Studio, which was reconstructed in order to meet the demands of the show she presented with Chris Nikolopoulos.
 The show was directed by Dimitris Papaioannou again.

-In October 1999, she sang along with Turkish famous female singer Sezen Aksu, both in Athens and Istanbul, for the victims of the earthquakes which struck the two countries that year, under the auspices of the Ministry of Culture.
+In October 1999, she sang along with Turkish singer Sezen Aksu, both in Athens and Istanbul, for the victims of the earthquakes which struck the two countries that year, under the auspices of the Ministry of Culture.
 This cooperation was repeated in summer 2000 in Istanbul and İzmir.